 "Because my area is so large geographically, it would be easy for the voices of some smaller or rural groups to be lost and that could be a shame for all of us as there are innovative solutions and good advice being brought to the table at every meeting.
-Area meetings are vital to the sharing of good practice and discussions around opportunities for partnership.
+Area Meetings are vital to the sharing of good practice and discussions around opportunities for partnership working and funding."